 WordPress Debug and the excellent Query Monitor plugin are a highly effective combination to help you diagnose performance issues on your individual WordPress websites.
+In this article, we’ll take a quick look at both tools and provide instructions on how to get started using them on your GridPane hosted websites.

 An Intro to WP_DEBUG